switchboard-xyz/solana-superior-randomness/README.md

 Instead of relying solely on the oracle for the final random number, we incorporate user involvement:

-1. A user reports a hash of secret it will use for seeding final randomness.
+1. A user reports a hash of secret (user seed) it will use for seeding final randomness.
 2. The oracle, running in an SGX environment (ensuring genuine randomness and code integrity), picks a random seed and combines this with the most recent blockhash.
 3. The oracle reports the seed on-chain.
 4. Users derive the final random number using `sha256(userSeed, seed)`.